 How does one obtain the CFA charter as quickly as possible?

-I somehow managed to do this years ago whilst working full time.
-So here’s a summary of my Level 1 study strategy with some useful tips, which I hope you find beneficial for your study preparation.
+Years ago, I somehow managed scrape through my CFA exams in 18 months whilst working full time.
+So here’s a summary of my CFA Level 1 exam study strategy with some useful tips, which I hope you find beneficial for your study preparation.

 This guide starts off by ensuring you know what you’re up against in CFA Level 1, answering the key questions you need to bear in mind before studying.

 We cover some frequently asked questions about CFA level 1 preparation, how to set up your study plan, with specific CFA Level 1 tips to improve your pass chances.

 - CFA Level 1: A quick overview, plus some Q&A

 - How I Prepared For CFA Level 1

 - CFA Level 1 study tips, from my experience